Dhanwar, Giridih

-Dhanwar, also known as Rajdhanwar, is a census town in the Dhanwar CD block in the Khori Mahua subdivision of the Giridih district in the Indian state of Jharkhand.
+Dhanwar, also known as 'Rajdhanwar due to it being an erstwhile state under Maharaja Maheshwari prasad narayan deo,is a nagar panchayat in the Dhanwar CD block in the Khori Mahua subdivision of the Giridih district in the Indian state of Jharkhand.
+Khori mahua subdivision is located in Dhanwar.

+Rajdhanwar (Khori mahua) subdivision's population is in between 13 to 14 lakh by 2026.Dhanwar nagar panchayat is formed in 2019.
 It is a busiest business destination in the district Giridih.

 Dhanwar is surrounded by river from three sides.
-This town is very famous for Hindu verdict festival Chhath puja in Jharkhand state.
-Every year, around 4 lakh people visit Dhanwar chhath ghat called "Rajghat" during the festival.
+This town is very famous for Hindu Vedic festival Chhath puja in Jharkhand state.
+The Maharaja of dhanwar started chhath puja on this ghat which today is known as raj ghat.Each year, around 4 lakh people visit Dhanwar “Rajghat" during the festival.
 Decoration of Rajghat occurs at huge-level that fascinates the visitors.

 Geography

 Location

 Dhanwar is located at 24.42°N 85.98°E. It has an average elevation of 336 m (1102 ft).
 The town has a check dam (used for agriculture) called "Naulakha Dam" and many people come here for picnics.
 One of its administrative subdivisions Khori Mahuwa comprises five blocks such as Rajdhanwar, Jamua, Gawan, Tisri, and Deori.

 Area overview

 Giridih district is a part of the Chota Nagpur plateau, with rocky soil and extensive forests.
 Most of the rivers in the district flow from the west to east, except in the northern portion where the rivers flow north and north west.
 The Pareshnath Hill rises to a height of 4479 ft.
 The district has coal and mica mines.
 It is an overwhelmingly rural district with small pockets of urbanisation.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.